 Alabama Psychology Licensure Requirements

-The Alabama Board of Examiners in Psychology is the state organization in Alabama that oversees the licensure and conduct of psychologists.
-To become a licensed psychologist in the state, you will need to finish a bachelor’s degree, earn a doctoral degree in psychology, pass two exams, and submit an application to the Board.
+To become a licensed psychologist in the state of Alabama, you will need to complete a bachelor’s degree, earn a doctoral degree in psychology, pass two exams, and submit an application to the Alabama Board of Examiners in Psychology (the Board).
 To help you navigate these steps more easily, we’ve prepared a detailed guide to earning your psychology license in Alabama.
-We’ve also included answers to questions that you might have about becoming licensed, such as:

-Three Steps to Becoming a Psychologist in Alabama
+How to Become a Psychologist in Alabama

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.